Changissnz/nu_merchant_principal/README.md

 lead node could be demoted to a sub-ordinate; a sub-ordinate could take the role of the lead.
-These two observances are fundamental enough to comprehend, but do serve as possible courses of activity in alliances of a non-static organization.
+These two observances are fundamental enough to comprehend, but do serve as possibly complex courses of activity in alliances of a non-static organization.
 The section only considered single connections to an "alliance" factor.
 Without rigidly-defined rules for effects of an "alliance" connecting to an "alliance" factor, single connections sufficed in showing possible structural and hierarchical effects.

-Suppose an "alliance" rests on an expected connection with an "alliance" factor.
+Suppose an "alliance" rests on an connection of expectations with an "alliance" factor.
 And this expected connection is actually many edges (connections) between constituents (plural) of the "alliance" with the "alliance" factor.